 10. In a business

-Do you think you could do better then one of the Dragon’s Den?
+Do you think you could do better than one of Dragon’s Den?
 You could take any savings you have and invest growing a business.
 Whether you want to support a local business or put your money in a crowd funding platform, you may see your money back – or you may not!

 You could even invest your money in yourself and start your own business.
 Find something you genuinely enjoy and make a profit of.
 For me it’s growing a business through creating a profitable blog.
 For you it could be the same, or you may be a dab hand at making beautiful cakes, or are crafty, or are an amazing artist, or you are great with animals and could start a dog sitting and dog walking business.